DevMozgus/Custom-Carousel/README.md

 ## To Do

-- Change navigation buttons size for mobile
 - Modify for video playback
+- Make bounce threshhold smaller for moving to next slide

 ## Installation